WSSD Reopening Questions and Answers - September 22, 2020

 Q: Will there be temperature checks for students before they get on the bus and for students and staff each day?

-A: All staff and families will be requested to screen at home and inform the District of any present COVID-19 symptoms.
+A: All staff members and families will be requested to screen at home and inform the District of any present COVID-19 symptoms.
 Staff members and students will be monitored as they enter the building to ensure they are healthy and not exhibiting signs of illness.
-Staff and students may have their temperature taken before entering the building and screened for signs or symptoms.
+Staff members and students may have their temperature taken before entering the building and may be screened for signs or symptoms.